Estimated reading time: 6 minutes

 Adult Length:

-- Females: Up to 32″
+• Females: Up to 32″

-- Males: Up to 15″
+• Males: Up to 15″

 Behavior: Terrestiral

-Kenyan Sand Boas are relatively small snakes compared to other boas, ranging from around 15 inches as a male to just under 3 feet as a female.
+Kenyan Sand Boas are relatively small compared to other boas, ranging from around 15 inches as a male to just under 3 feet as a female.

 Wrapping Up

-Is your new reptile arboreal and frequently active?
-Is your snake growing larger than you expected?
-Do you simply want your pet to have more space, regardless of its size?
+That being said, you should always research your specific pet.
+Is your little buddy arboreal and frequently active?
+Is it growing larger than you expected?
+Do you want your pet to have more space, regardless of its size?